dingh/dingh.github.io/_posts/2015-10-02-Visualizing-stock-market-charts-with-rCharts-in-R.md

 I came across [rCharts](http://rcharts.io/) package developed by [Ramnath Vaidyanathan](https://ramnathv.github.io/) early this year and quickly become a big fan of it. rCharts is a R interface to multiple javascript charting libraries, allowing one to quickly generate a interactive visualization in R environments.
 Currently the official rCharts supports may popular javascript charting libraries, however Highstock is not one of them.

-Ramnathv pointed out in the following [thread](https://github.com/ramnathv/rCharts/issues/320), that the work to integrate highstock has already been [done](https://github.com/nemonominem/Highstock-rCharts-hack).
+Ramnathv pointed out in the [thread](https://github.com/ramnathv/rCharts/issues/320), that the work to integrate highstock has already been [done](https://github.com/nemonominem/Highstock-rCharts-hack).
 I download this implementation and did a few improvements.

 The following is an example of using HighStock-rCharts to visualize a stock and add couple TAs.
 You can check out the code from my [github](https://github.com/dingh/HighStock-rCharts)

 <p>
 <iframe frameborder="0" width="800" height="560"